Runpython-IntroProgramming/Calculate-Pi/README.md

 ### Sig Figs

-Notice how the example code prints the results with a specific number of sig figs. Your code will need to do something similar.
+Notice how the example code prints the results with a specific number of decimal places.
+Your code will need to do something similar.
 Remember how to do this!

 ### Importing Libraries